crypto-com/thaler-docs/plan.md

 1) As view keys are inserted into public probabilistic filters, the client code is responsible for maintaining, watching and rotating view keys.

-2) As clients request transaction data from remote nodes, even though the actual data is in TEE and secure channels, the node operator may observe the I/O (what transaction IDs are looked up, how much traffic is being exchanged etc.) -- the client code is responsible for requesting from different nodes as well as introducing some noise in the requests (e.g. requesting extra abitrary transactions).
+2) As clients request transaction data from remote nodes, even though the actual data is in TEE and secure channels, the node operator may observe the I/O (what transaction IDs are looked up, how much traffic is being exchanged etc.) -- the client code is responsible for requesting from different nodes as well as introducing some noise in the requests (e.g. requesting extra arbitrary transactions).

 To address this limitation, the future implementation of full nodes will be enhanced with the capability of privacy-preserving view-key indexing -- instead of client keeping track of potentially relevant transactions through the use of probabilistic filters, it can directly request all relevant transactions